cmus/cmus/Doc/cmus-tutorial.md

 you quit, so you probably won't use the save command much.

-@h1 Step 3: Playing Tracks From The Library
+##Step 3: Playing Tracks From The Library

 Press *2* to go to the simple library view.
 You should see something like
 this: